techn0man1ac/PerpetualLEDWristwatch/README.md

 ![Schematic_Wristwatch](https://raw.githubusercontent.com/techn0man1ac/PerpetualLEDWristwatch/main/LumiTime/PCB/Schematic/Schematic_12LEDWachATtiny13_2024-03-17.png)

-In this project i use for charging 12 light sensor BPW34S, on clear sun one cell make 0.5-0.6 V and ~2 mA, connect its in serial and make simply charging schematic - use 2 components, ZD1 to drop voltage 6 -> 4.7 V and make protection to leakage of current in solar panels in to diode D1 name LL4148(because it have little reverse current):
+In this project i use for charging 12 light sensor BPW34S(PV array), on clear sun one cell make 0.5-0.6 V and ~2 mA, connect its in serial and make simply charging schematic - use 2 components, ZD1 to drop voltage 6 -> 4.7 V and make protection to leakage of current in solar panels in to diode D1 name LL4148(because it have little reverse current):

 ![1N4148_parameters](https://raw.githubusercontent.com/techn0man1ac/PerpetualLEDWristwatch/main/LumiTime/Imgs/1N4148_parameters.png)